 Homegrown apps like ShareChat, Roposo, Chingari, and GoSocial have seen a significant increase in downloads and user signups on their platforms after the government's decision to ban 59 Chinese apps.

-ShareChat is India's largest regional language social media platform said it has witnessed an "exponential growth" in the last two days.
+ShareChat is India's largest regional language social media platform and said it has witnessed an "exponential growth" in within days of the ban.
 The platform claimed to have seen 5,00,000 downloads on an hourly basis and over 15 million downloads since the ban was announced on Monday evening.

-"We are confident that this sets up the foundation of another success for ShareChat," ShareChat COO and Co-founder, Farid Ahsan, told PTI.
-The company said it has already seen more than 1,00,000 posts supporting the government to move towards banning Chinese apps.
+"We are confident that this sets up the foundation of another success for ShareChat," ShareChat COO and Co-founder, Farid Ahsan.

-Sharechat’s growth is comparatively slower than that of other Indian rivals, such as Roposo.
+Roposo is one of the strong competitors of Sharechat whose growth is comparatively slower than that of other Indian rivals.
 The InMobi-owned video-sharing platform had said that it gained 10 million new users in as little as 12 hours after the ban.

 Chingari is an Indian video sharing app which has emerged as one of the top alternatives of the Helo app and has crossed over 1 million downloads on Play Store.
 This app allows users to view, create and share videos.
 This app also allows users to view news and play games.